MojoliciousDotIO/mojolicious.io/blog/2018/12/22/use-carton-for-your-mojolicious-app-deployment/index.markdown

 Our dependencies will be installed in a directory named `local`.
 But there is more: Carton will generate a `cpanfile.snapshot` file, containing the exact version of our dependencies, allowing us to enforce those exact version (ship it with your application).

-In our `cpanfile` example, we asked for a Mojolicious version superior or equal to 7.0 and inferior to 8.0.
+In our `cpanfile` example, we asked for a Mojolicious version greater or equal than 7.0 and lesser than 8.0.
-Between the installation on our development server and the installation on the production server, some versions may have been published.
+Between the installation on our development server and the installation on the production server, some newer versions of modules we depend on may have been published.
-Let’s say that we have Mojolicious 7.77 in our development environment and 7.90 and that something has changed, which leads to problems (for example, the delay helper from [Mojolicious::Plugin::DefaultHelpers](https://mojolicious.org/perldoc/Mojolicious/Plugin/DefaultHelpers) has been [deprecated in 7.78](https://github.com/mojolicious/mojo/blob/47d1369fd11b09af47a76f7f7192985a30ce2409/Changes#L243) and [removed in 7.90](https://github.com/mojolicious/mojo/blob/47d1369fd11b09af47a76f7f7192985a30ce2409/Changes#L150).
+Let’s say that we have Mojolicious 7.77 in our development environment and 7.90 and that something has changed, which leads to problems (for example, the delay helper from [Mojolicious::Plugin::DefaultHelpers](https://mojolicious.org/perldoc/Mojolicious/Plugin/DefaultHelpers) has been [deprecated in 7.78](https://github.com/mojolicious/mojo/blob/47d1369fd11b09af47a76f7f7192985a30ce2409/Changes#L243) and [removed in 7.90](https://github.com/mojolicious/mojo/blob/47d1369fd11b09af47a76f7f7192985a30ce2409/Changes#L150)).

 Both 7.77 and 7.90 versions are in our range, but our application does not work on the production server… we need to make the production environment as identical as possible as the development one.

 For that, since we have a `cpanfile.snapshot` file from our development server, we can do:

     carton install --deployment

+That installs the exact versions of modules listed in your snapshot.

 ### Features